TallKite/linnstrument-firmware/README.md

 This lets code on your laptop assign a specific function to a specific pad, e.g. upper lefthand corner = all sound off.
 Format: for cols 1-16, CC data value = (row - 1) + 8 * (col - 1).
 For cols 17-25, CC data value = (row - 1) + 8 * (col - 17).
 The top row is row 1 and the leftmost column is column 1.
 Enable it and choose the CC through the microLinn menu, see below.
+Access it through the microLinn menu, see below.
 Thanks to KVR forum member vorp40 for the idea!

 -------- MICROTONAL FEATURES --------